modir/using-laminas-framework-book/version2/docs/uploads.md

 For styling the thumbnails, we use the Twitter Bootstrap provided ".img-thumbnail" CSS class.

-T> For additional information about these Twitter Bootstrap styles, please refer to the T> Bootstrap official documentation.
+> For additional information about these Twitter Bootstrap styles, please refer to the
+> Bootstrap official documentation.

 Below each thumbnail, we put the "Show in Natural Size" link, which points to the "file" action of our `ImageController` controller.
 When site visitor clicks the link, he will be shown with the